 Week 15 BATTLE AND INJURY; THE LATE MEDIEVAL CASTLE

 Mark Brennand, review of Blood Red Roses: The

 Archaeology of a Mass Grave from the Battle of Towton AD 1461

 Battle injuries: skeletons from the Battle of Towton, 1461

 13 December Pounds, Chapter 10 (pp. 249-260, 269-75), and Chapter 12 (pp. 295-300)

 Gies and Gies, Life, Chap.
 12 (pp. 218-224)

 WEEKLY ASSIGNMENTS FOR HISTORY 192

 There are 14 weekly assignments: a map project (Assignment 1), an oral report (Assignment 11), and twelve essays.
-Fifty percent of your final grade will be based on ten of these weekly assignments (5% each): Assignment 1 (map project), Assignment 11 (oral report), and your eight best essays.
-That means that you must complete at least eight of the twelve essays.
+Fifty percent of your final grade (5% each) will be based on Assignment 1 (map project), Assignment 11 (oral report), and your eight best essays.
+That means that you must write at least eight of the twelve essays.